pingswept/me30-website/content/logistics/syllabus.md

 The point of the course is to force students to gain experience with the practical challenges of building electrical hardware.
 Acting as a counterbalance to the largely theory-heavy curriculum of the modern university, the course makes students work in teams with their mostly inexperienced peers, where they argue, burn out chips, and struggle with lightly documented hardware.
 They face engineering failure and have to recover to succeed.

 ### Key topics
-•	Circuit fundamentals: voltage, current, resistance, capacitance, power, series vs. parallel
+* Circuit fundamentals: voltage, current, resistance, capacitance, power, series vs. parallel
+* Ethics in electronics and robotics
+* Professional responsibilities and decision-making
-•	Multimeters
+* Multimeters
-•	Prototyping
+* Prototyping
-•	LEDs
+* LEDs
-•	Voltage regulation
+* Voltage regulation
-•	PCB design
+* PCB design
-•	Transistors
+* Transistors
-•	H-bridge motor controllers
+* H-bridge motor controllers
-•	Motors
+* Motors
-•	Arduino MKR hardware
+* Arduino hardware
-•	Arduino programming
+* Arduino programming
-•	Analog input/sensors
+* Analog input/sensors
-•	Microcontroller peripherals: PWM module, serial port module, i2c module
+* Microcontroller peripherals: PWM module, serial port module, I2C module
-•	Frequency domain and digital filter basics
+* Frequency domain and digital filter basics
-•	IoT basics
+* IoT basics
-•	Raspberry Pi hardware
+* Raspberry Pi hardware
-•	Raspberry Pi programming
+* Raspberry Pi programming
-•	Ethics in electronics and robotics
-•	Professional responsibilities and decision-making; career trajectories
+* Career trajectories and how to find a job

 ## Co-teachers